atlassian-labs/figma-for-jira/README.md

 ## Getting help

-If you have feedback, found a bug or need some help, please create a [new issue in this repo](https://github.com/atlassian/figma-for-jira/issues/new/choose).
+If you have feedback, found a bug, or need some help, please create a [new issue in this repo](https://github.com/atlassian/figma-for-jira/issues/new/choose).

 ## License